OneKey-Network/addressability-framework/README.md

 This repository is intended to share this work with the Prebid community, get feedback and reviews.

+## PAF MVP implementation
+Another github repo contains the code for the PAF MVP.
+It can be found here: [PAF MVP implementation](https://github.com/prebid/paf-mvp-implementation)

 # Providing feedback

 The minimum friction way to provide feedback is to use Github's